xtensor-stack/xtensor/docs/source/quickref/operator.rst

 Operations and functions of ``xtensor`` are not evaluated until they are assigned.
 In the following, ``e1``, ``e2`` and ``e3`` can be arbitrary tensor expressions.
-The results of operations and functions are assigned to ``xt::xarray`` in the examples, but that could be any other container (or even views).
+The results of operations and functions are assigned to :cpp:type:`xt::xarray` in the examples, but that could be any other container (or even views).
 To keep an unevaluated operator / function, assign to an ``auto`` variable: